 DW Simpson Global Actuarial & Analytics Recruitment is an executive recruiting company that specializes in placing actuaries into jobs.
 Through the DW Simpson Actuarial Science Scholarship Program, the firm offers one scholarship each semester to students who are entering their senior year of undergraduate study.
 Applicants for the $1,000 award must maintain an overall 3.0 GPA or better and a 3.2 GPA or better in their major.
 They also have to pass at least one exam and qualify to work in the United States.
 More scholarships are available through the math departments of numerous schools.

-There many other scholarship opportunities available through actuarial clubs, companies and organizations.
-Colleges and universities that have actuarial programs may also offer scholarships for prospective and enrolled students.
+There are many other actuary scholarship opportunities available through actuarial clubs, companies and organizations.
+Colleges and universities that have actuarial programs may also offer actuarial scholarships for prospective and enrolled students.
 Counselors and administrative staff can provide more information.